iotaledger/iota.rs/documentation/docs/key_concepts/address_key_space.md

 * Each level defines a completely different subtree (subspace) of addresses/keys, and those are never mixed up.
-* The hierarchy is ready to "absorb" addresses/keys for many coins at the same time (`coin_type`), and all those coins are secured by the same seed.This means any BIP32/44-compliant wallet is potentially able to manage any \
+* The hierarchy is ready to "absorb" addresses/keys for many coins at the same time (`coin_type`), and all those coins are secured by the same seed.
+This means any BIP32/44-compliant wallet is potentially able to manage any \
   BIP32/44-compliant coin(s).
 * There may be also other `purposes` in the future.
 However, consider a single purpose for now.
 The constant `44` stands for BIP44.